 The movie is polarizing.
 Critics don’t care for it, but still it has a cult following.
-Say what you want about Life Aquatic, but one thing it really has going for it.
+Say what you want about The Life Aquatic, but one thing it really has going for it.
 Style.

 The film is a study in red hats.

-First time I saw it, I understood a whole subculture of people worshipping the red hat.
+First time I saw it, I suddenly understood a whole subculture of people worshipping the red hat.
 It’s just plain cool, and its cultural roots run deep.
-Each of the crew members in Life Aquatic has their own style of hat, but they’re all red, and it creates a united front.
+Each of the crew members in The Life Aquatic has their own style of hat, but they’re all red, and it creates a united front.

-While the Southlander, our first beanie model, wasn’t really inspired by Klaus Daimler’s beanie in the film, it is not that different either (sans pom pom).
+While the Southlander, our first beanie model, wasn’t really inspired by Klaus Daimler’s beanie in the film, it is not that different from it (sans pom pom).
 The decision to make the North Cap a permanent part of our collection however, was definitely fueled by a crisp image in our mind: The one of Steve Zissou pointing to the future, while the hat gloriously sits as a counter point atop his head.

 Jaques Cousteau, Steve Zissou’s real life origin

-Life Aquatic itself draws a lot of inspiration from, and is in fact dedicated to, Jaques Cousteau.
+The Life Aquatic itself draws a lot of inspiration from, and is in fact dedicated to, Jaques Cousteau.
 Jaques in turn is another great inspiration for Red Hat Factory.
-I actually first heard of him in conjunction to being shown Life Aquatic.
+I actually first heard of him in conjunction to being shown The Life Aquatic.

 Jaques was an explorer and adventurer — famous for pioneering diving equipment — and is well known for his tiny red beanie hat.
-Life Aquatic pounces on this little red beanie hat and magnifies it in the movie.
+The Life Aquatic pounces on this little red beanie hat and magnifies it in the movie.